 - System/Network: The application scans for system misconfiguration and network CVEs.

 - Web: The application scans for SQL Injections, XSS, CSRF, etc.

 - Software Analysis: Static Application Security Testing (SAST).
 SAST analyzes source code to find security vulnerabilities.
-Many organizations and even individuals provide apps that perform SAST.
-They specify which languages they can scan, sometimes one or two, sometimes up to a dozen or more.
+Each SAST has a set of languages it can scan, sometimes one or two, sometimes up to a dozen or more.

 In summary, vulnerability scanning is a vital process that spans many aspects of Information Technology (IT).
 Its solutions are constantly evolving to keep up with new threats, an endless cat-and-mouse game where the cats must be ever adaptive to keep ahead of the ever-evolving malicious mice.

 - CrowdStrike’s explanation of a threat actor

 - CVE database

 - Forum of Incident Response and Security Teams (FIRST)